 Vincent Phamvan: [00:46:04] and in the midst of a pandemic right now, it’s a good reminder that it’s important to review your financial plan during good times and during challenging times.

 And so if this is something that you haven’t done recently, now is as good of a time as ever, where can our listeners find some of the resources that you have available online?

 Chantel Bonneau: [00:46:27] So a few places.
-Um, website, right is, uh, is Chantel got the no, or she handheld the note at Northwestern mutual.
-So just Google my name and Northwestern mutual and you can find my email address and all my contact information.
+My website is Chantel-Bonneau.com, so just Google my name and Northwestern Mutual and you can find my email address and all my contact information.

-Um, my book is on Amazon and Barnes and noble, and we also have a website directly for this, for speaking engagements or ordering the book directly.
-Um, finding your dot com and then of course, on Instagram or LinkedIn, you can find me at [00:47:00] post lessons.
-Good little tidbits that are relevant.
+My book is on Amazon and Barnes & Noble, and we also have a website directly for this, for speaking engagements or ordering the book directly.
+Um, FindingYourFinType.com and then of course, on Instagram or LinkedIn, you can find me at @ChantelBonneau.
+I post lots of good little tidbits that are relevant.
 I don’t like to give specific financial advice.

 And I think that that’s a real value add that, um, that people need.
 Is that.
-Um, the more general behavioral guy, if I need to
+Um, the more general behavioral guide for the financial space.

-Vincent Phamvan: [00:47:41] play, and I’ve been a follower for years now and I can attest, is really helpful stuff.
+Vincent Phamvan: [00:47:41] And I’ve been a follower for years now and I can attest, it is really helpful stuff.
 So I will put a link to all of those different resources in the show notes for this episode.

 So definitely check that out.
 Hey, it’s been really awesome catching up with you.
 Thanks again for joining us on today’s show.

 Chantel Bonneau: [00:47:59] Thank you.
 I appreciate it.